swissquote/crafty/docs/05_Packages/05_crafty-preset-postcss/CSS_Features.md

 #### Color Fallbacks

-Many colors functions don't work in all browsers, these plugins will create fallbacks.
+Some colors functions don't work in all browsers, these plugins will create fallbacks.

 `rebeccapurple` is a whole different story, it's an homage to [Eric Meyer's daughter](https://github.com/postcss/`postcss-color-rebeccapurple`#why-this-plugin-).